Corum L’Épargne: sports marketing and gamification to boost brand awareness

 Marketing game mechanisms to borrow from Celio

-If Celio’s competition has had such a huge impact, it’s because the brand is serious about Father’s Day and has pulled out all the stops for the occasion, as it explains in its press release.
+If Celio’s competition has had such a huge impact, it’s not just because the brand is serious about Father’s Day and has pulled out all the stops for the occasion, as it explains in its press release.

 Choosing the right prize

-What’s more, to maximise the impact of its campaign, the brand teamed up with an influencer specialising in sports cars.
-The community that was redirected to Celio’s competition was obviously interested in the chance to win an Audi.
+What’s more, to maximise the impact of its marketing campaign, the brand teamed up with an influencer specialising in sports cars.
+The community that was redirected to Celio’s competition was obviously very interested in the chance to win an Audi.

 Simple (for participants) and effective (for the brand) participation conditions